sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alerting.md

 ### Sourcegraph 3.17+

-Visit your site configuration (e.g. https://sourcegraph.example.com/site-admin/configuration) to configure alerts using the `observability.alerts` field.
+Visit your site configuration (e.g. `https://sourcegraph.example.com/site-admin/configuration`) to configure alerts using the `observability.alerts` field.
 As always, you can use `Ctrl+Space` at any time to get hints about allowed fields as well as relevant documentation inside the configuration editor.

-Configured alerts will automatically create notifiers in Grafana and attach them to relevant alerts.
+Once configured, Sourcegraph alerts will automatically be routed to the appropriate notification channels by severity level.

 #### Examples